Dr. Gemma Carr

 • Public and stakeholder participation in water resource management.

 • Water reuse, with a particular focus on irrigation and soil management.

 • Collaborative and interdisciplinary research and education in the water sciences.

 Gemma’s current research interests are focussed around public and stakeholder participation in water resource management.
 Ongoing work has been exploring how participation can be evaluated in terms of its achievements and impacts on resource management.
-She has recently become involved in socio-hydrology, a field that aims to explore the coupled dynamics between humans and water.
+She is involved in socio-hydrology, a field that aims to explore the coupled dynamics between humans and water.
 She also continues to research water reuse and its institutional management.
-Being part of the Doctoral Programme also gives her the opportunity to explore how interdisciplinary education and research can be developed, supported and evaluated.
+Being part of the Doctoral Programme also gives her the opportunity to explore how interdisciplinary education and research develops and can be supported.